sozu-proxy/sozu/doc/getting_started.md

 ## Setting up Sōzu

-### Required dependencies

-- libssl-dev

 ### Install

 `sozu` is published on [crates.io][cr].

-To install them, you only have to do `cargo install sozu sozuctl`.
+To install them, you only have to do `cargo install sozu`.

 They will be built and available in the `~/.cargo/bin` folder.